What Are the Best NYC Public Schools

 When it comes time to choose the best academic institutions for your freshman or sophomore, there are myriad choices in the Big Apple.
 About 75 state colleges and universities are there, of which the most are aligned with SUNY (the most extensive government higher schooling state system in the U.S.) and CUNY (the largest public higher education urban system in the U.S.).

 According to CollegeCalc data, the average annual in-state four years, state college tuition in NY was about $6,600 for the 2018-2019 academic year.
 The most expensive state educational institution is Farmingdale State College, with an in-state tuition of $6,870.
 And if you’re looking for the cheapest college, leading on the list is the Fashion Institute of Technology with tuition of $4,890.
-If you’re relocating here alone as a student, don’t forget that finding a roommate will cut costs significantly, even when moving into a smaller home.
+If you’re relocating here alone as a student, learn some packing tips and tricks but don’t forget that finding a roommate will cut the costs of moving significantly, even when moving into a smaller home.

 The CUNY, or the City University of New York, includes four-year colleges, community colleges, and graduate and professional academic institutions located in all five districts.
 CUNY institutions are well-known for their affordability, high-quality teaching, and research.
 In total, there are 25 educational establishments in the CUNY system.